jengelhart0/csci3081_flashphoto/README.md

 ## Makefile hints

-In order be able to compile the .cc files that include header files from GLUI, you will need to add the following to your compiler flags:
+In order be able to compile the .cc files that include header files from the external libraries, you will need to add the following to your compiler flags (assuming all libraries live under ./ext):

-    -I./ext/glui/include
+    -isystem./ext/glui/include -isystem./ext/jpeg-9a -isystem./ext/libpng-1.6.16

+Note that the system flag suppresses all compiler warnings from any includes found in any of the specified directories.
+This is OK, as these are external libraries which you will never modify.

 When compiling our support/base code, you must pass the following compiler flag: